afiorg9000/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 ```

 **[2-add_dnodeint.c](2-add_dnodeint.c)** - Function adds a new node at the beginning of a `dlistint_t` list

+The script creates a new allocated node and gives it data.
+Then nulls the old node in the beginning of the list and replaces it with the new node.
+If the old node isnt null, it assigns the next node of the new node as the next node of the previous node.
+Else the new node nulls the next node and assigns the new node as the new head.

 ```
 $ gcc -Wall -pedantic -Werror -Wextra 2-main.c 2-add_dnodeint.c 0-print_dlistint.c -o c
 $ ./c